ManishKanuri/DS-_5220_FInal_Project_Toxic-behaviour-Detection/Sentiment_Analysis_Model_README.md

-# <span style="color:red">Toxic Player Detection Using Sentiment Analysis and Random Forest Model</span>
+# <span style="color:red">DS 5220 Toxic Player Detection Using Sentiment Analysis and Random Forest Model</span>

 This project demonstrates the implementation of a machine learning model for detecting toxic players in multiplayer games based on their chat logs.
 The model uses sentiment analysis (via VADER) and a Random Forest Classifier to identify whether a player is an offender or not based on their chat behavior.
 The dataset required for this project is expected to be uploaded by the user.